virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 directory contains the phase-lift rows, sixteen level-specific Galois keys, the hint, parameter/certificate hashes, and checksums.
 The master witness is erased before evaluation, and the same directory is reused indefinitely.
+The production key-generation and encryption overloads use TFHEpp's cryptographically seeded generator.
+Engine-taking overloads are retained for deterministic conformance tests and callers that explicitly manage their own cryptographic generator.

 ## Build and run